file(1) — Linux manual page

 -s, --special-files

-Normally, file only attempts to read and determine the type
+Normally, file only attempts to read and determine the

-This prevents problems, because reading special files may
+files.
+This prevents problems, because reading special

-have peculiar consequences.
-Specifying the -s option
+files may have peculiar consequences.
+Specifying the -s

 -S, --no-sandbox